SwathiPottigari/OlafUI/README.md

 ## Overview

-Olaf is a community-driven, food service application which offers  both customer-side and seller-side interactivity.
-Once the user navigates to the home page, they can create an account as either a user/customer to purchase food items, or a chef/seller to sell their homemade goods.
+Olaf is a community-driven food service web application, which offers seller and customer interactivity.
+Using our interactive and intuitive interface, anyone can create an account as a chef (seller), user (customer), or both!

 ## Chef Experience

-Once the chef has registered for an account, or logged in to their existing account they can create new food items by filling out the form to include relevant data such as dish name, quantity, ingredients, cuisine type, item description, or even a photo of their dish (uploaded via cloudinary widget).
-Data for the diah is displayed as a card in the chef dashboard where the chef can then go online.
-Once a chef's item is ordered they will recieve a text message (through the use of Twilio) notifying them of their order.
+As an Olaf Chef, you are able to create a personalized menu using the “Create Menu Item” form.
+Using this tool, you can add new food items to “Your Current Menu”, by providing relevant information, such as the name, cuisine, price, quantity, ingredients, item description, and even a photo (Cloudinary) of your dish!
+You can toggle between your kitchen being “OPEN” or “CLOSED” (react-switch-toggle) which will display to potential customers if you are available to sell.
+A notification will be sent to you via SMS (Twilio) once a customer has successfully placed an order.

 Here is an example of a chef creating an item then posting it online.